Outpatient waiting lists at record high again

 Day care list reduction

-Mr Donnelly was also critical of Health Minister Simon Harris whom he said had still not released details of his outpatient action plan seven months after he announced one would be formulated.
+Mr Donnelly was also critical of Minister for Health Simon Harris whom he said had still not released details of his outpatient action plan seven months after he announced one would be formulated.
 He acknowledged, however, that the NTPF had succeeded in reducing inpatient and day case waiting lists.

-This was an element of the overall data keenly emphasised by the Mr Harris.
+This was an element of the overall data keenly emphasised by Mr Harris.

 “I am pleased to see that the number of patients waiting for an inpatient or day case procedure has fallen again this month, to 72,000, from a peak of 86,100 in July 2017,” he said.